morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

 Using the ASV_counts, ASV_taxonomy tables, and ASV.fa files, answer the following questions:

-1. What are the 3 most abundant taxa in the sample you chose?
+1. What are the 3 most abundant ASVs in the sample you chose?
-2. Pick one of the three and tell me something about them (metabolism, lifestyle, other environments they are found, etc.).
-Provide references.
+2. Pick one of the three abundance ASVs and write a few sentences about the members of its genus, i.e. metabolism, lifestyle, environments they are found in, etc. Provide peer-reviewed references.
 3. Blast the ASV you chose on NCBI.
 What were the top hits?
 Did they match?
+Attach a screenshot.